mcthomas/Apple-Music-CLI-Player/README.md

 Notes:
 * Music.app does not need to be open or closed; it should launch itself silently when `list` is called
 * Only works on tracks saved to your Library (but they do not need to be downloaded)
+* Remember to escape any special characters or punctuation if passing a title (or wrap the title in double quotes)

 ## Play